MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_uncorrectable_error_severity.md

 A single bit that indicates that a reported unexpected completion is a fatal error.

+#### - ReceiverOverflow

+A single bit that indicates that a reported receiver overflow is a fatal error.

+#### - MalformedTLP

+A single bit that indicates that a reported malformed transaction layer packet (TLP) is a fatal error.

+#### - ECRCError

+A single bit that indicates that a reported end-to-end cyclic redundancy check (ECRC) error is a fatal error.

 #### - UnsupportedRequestError

 A single bit that indicates that a reported unsupported request error is a fatal error.

+#### - Reserved3

+Reserved.

 ## -remarks